Medicare Experience

 Learn how the Part D late penalty works and when it’s applied.

-The late enrollment penalty for Medicare Part D is an extra amount added to your Part D monthly premium.
 Generally, the longer you wait to enroll in Part D past your Initial Enrollment Period, the greater your Part D penalty amount.

 The penalty amount is calculated by multiplying 1% of the National Base Beneficiary Premium times the number of months you went without creditable prescription drug coverage.